hubertlepicki/spike/README.md

-# Spike
+# Readme

-[Spike](https://github.com/hubertlepicki/spike) is a data casting and validation library that can make building complex and long-living server-memory backed forms in Elixir easier.
+[Spike](https://github.com/hubertlepicki/spike) helps you build stateul, server-memory backed forms in Elixir.

 If you are struggling with making deep nested Ecto changesets back your forms the way you like it, you may have ended up in a right place.